-- 110. Plaintiff seeks, on behalf of herself and those similarly situated, a declaration that the above-described trade practices are fraudulent, unfair, and/or unlawful. - 111.
-Plaintiff seeks, on behalf of herself and those similarly situated, an injunction to prohibit Defendant from continuing to engage in the deceptive and/or unlawful trade practices complained of herein.
+105. Plaintiff seeks, on behalf of herself and those similarly situated, a declaration that the above-described trade practices are fraudulent, unfair, and/or unlawful.

+106. Plaintiff seeks, on behalf of herself and those similarly situated, an injunction to prohibit Defendant from continuing to engage in the deceptive and/or unlawful trade practices complained of herein.
 Such misconduct by Defendant, unless and until enjoined and restrained by order of this Court, will continue to cause injury in fact to the general public and the loss of money and property in that Defendant will continue to violate the laws of California, unless specifically ordered to comply with the same.
 This expectation of future violations will require current and future consumers to repeatedly and continuously seek legal redress in order to recover monies paid to Defendant to which they were not entitled.
 Plaintiff, those similarly situated and/or other consumers nationwide have no other adequate remedy at law to ensure future compliance with the California Business and Professions Code alleged to have been violated herein.

-PLAINTIFF'S FIFTH CAUSE OF ACTION

-(Unjust Enrichment)

-On Behalf of Plaintiff and the Class
+PLAINTIFF'S FIFTH CAUSE OF ACTION (Unjust Enrichment) On Behalf of Plaintiff and the Class

-- 112. Plaintiff realleges and incorporates by reference all paragraphs alleged herein. - 113.
-Plaintiff and members of the Class conferred a benefit on the Defendant by purchasing the Products. - 114.
+- 107. Plaintiff realleges and incorporates by reference all paragraphs alleged herein. - 108.
+Plaintiff and members of the Class conferred a benefit on the Defendant by purchasing the Products. - 109.
 Defendant has been unjustly enriched in retaining the revenues from Plaintiff's and Class Members' purchases of the Products, which retention is unjust and inequitable, because Defendant falsely represented that the Products provide more than 2 hours of sun protection when, in fact, the Products do not and cannot provide more than 2 hours of sun protection.
-This harmed Plaintiff and members of the class because they paid a price premium as a result. - 115.
+This harmed Plaintiff and members of the class because they paid a price premium as a result. - 110.
 Because Defendant's retention of the non-gratuitous benefit conferred on them by Plaintiff and Class members is unjust and inequitable, Defendant must pay restitution to Plaintiff and the Class members for its unjust enrichment, as ordered by the Court.
-Plaintiff and those similarly situated have no adequate remedy at law to obtain this relief. - 116.
-Plaintiff, therefore, seeks an order requiring Defendant to make restitution her and other members of the Class.
+Plaintiff and those similarly situated have no adequate remedy at law to obtain this relief.